 There is this comfort that comes from listening to our parents, to our teachers, to the current convention.
 But the truth is they don't know shit about where this ever-evolving complex life is headed.
 What used to work in their time has long become obsolete.
 But people like comfort, so they listen.

 One of my bigger regrets in life is that I advised my brother to do a business degree in 2006-2007 because my own Computer Science degree felt useless.
 It felt useless at that time because every company was trying to outsource; little did I know what would happen next in tech.
 And little did I know what would happen to the financial world in 2008.
-By trusting in convection, I gave terrible advice.
+By trusting in convention, I gave terrible advice.

 Conventional wisdom is a lagging indicator of a fast-changing world.
 If you decide to listen to conventional wisdom, do so at your own risk.